Rafficer/linux-cli-community/README.md

 ProtonVPN-CLI is a full rewrite of the [bash protonvpn-cli](https://github.com/ProtonVPN/protonvpn-cli/blob/master/protonvpn-cli.sh) in Python, which adds more features and functionality with the purpose of improving readability, speed and reliability.

 ## Important information
-The [official ProtonVPN Linux beta](https://protonvpn.com/blog/linux-vpn-cli-beta) app is available for most Linux Debian-based distros and Fedora 33
-(support for more distros to follow).
-Where possible, we recommend that you [upgrade to the official app](https://protonvpn.com/support/official-linux-client/).
+The [official ProtonVPN Linux](https://protonvpn.com/blog/protonvpn-linux-app/) app is available for Debian 10, Ubuntu 20+, Mint 19+, MX Linux 19+, Fedora 31+ and Archlinux / Manjaro.
+Where possible, we recommend that you [upgrade to the official app](https://protonvpn.com/support/linux-vpn-setup/).
 The community Linux client described below remains available for those who need it.

 ## Installation & Updating

-For more detailed information on installing, updating and uninstalling, please view the extensive [usage guide](https://github.com/ProtonVPN/linux-cli/blob/master/USAGE.md#installation--updating).
+For more detailed information on installing, updating and uninstalling, please view the extensive [usage guide](https://github.com/ProtonVPN/linux-cli-community/blob/master/USAGE.md#installation--updating).

 ### Installing from distribution repositories